Jimdooz/GameEngineIllusion/README.md

 	* cache friendly architecture
 * Hierarchized entities:
 	* add entities to the current scene;
+	* change entity level with drag'n drop.
 	* hard delete entities, i.e. even their children;
-	* soft delete entities, i.e. keep their children by increasing their level in the hierarchy the deleting their parents.
+	* soft delete entities, i.e. keep their children by increasing their level in the hierarchy the deleting their parents;
 * Inspector window:
 	* look at an entity properties;
 	* add/remove its components;
 	* alter components if needed;
+* Mesh:
+	* Import system for OBJ and FBX files;
+	* Material with a material editor;
+	* Apply custom shaders;
+* Animator:
+	* load animation from OBJ/FBX files;
+	* skeleton handling (if bones are filled in the imported file)
 * Physics:
 	* Rigid Body component:
 		* Fixing position and rotation on X/Y/Z axis;
 		* Apply gravity on an axis, a mass and a friction force;
 	* Colliding box and collision detection;
+* Controller:
+	* Keyboard and Gamepad inputs;
+* Camera:
+	* Play Camera mode which can target a scene's object;
+	* Switching between Play and Edit Camera mode;
+* Audio:
+	* Loading MP3, WAV and FLAC audio files;
+	* Play, pause and loop sounds;
+	* 3D audio effect.
+* Post-Processing:
+	* HDR effect;
+	* Shadow mapping;
+	* Bloom effect;
 * Real-time statistics
 	* frame time refresh in seconds;
 	* FPS by moving average;